coursesAM/APL108/README.md

 **Tutorial Session 1:** Wed (2:00 to 3:00 PM) at LHC 313.3 <br>
 **Tutorial Session 2:** Fri (2:00 to 3:00 PM) at LHC 313.3 <br>

-A list of students in particular tutorial sessions can be accessed here:  <br><br>
+A list of students in particular tutorial sessions can be accessed here:  TBA <br><br>

 **Office hours (TA)**: By email appointment <br>